Pomeranian Training

 • Stands with stiff legs while leaning forward: aggression or dominance.

-• Leaning backwards: Submission or fear.
+• Leaning backward: Submission or fear.

-• Lowering his head or crouching down: submission, anxiety or fear.
+• Lowering his head or crouching down: submission, anxiety, or fear.

 • Lowering the body, twisting his head to one side, especially if he’s crouching: submission.